The Designers Institute runs many initiatives throughout the year to celebrate the achievements of the design community.

 Rewi died in 2016 but is far from forgotten.
 His many achievements are highlighted in Rewi: Ata haere, kia tere, the book we made about his work with Extended Whanau last year.

-We celebrate Rewi's work, his collaborative nature, and his far-sighted approach to the possibilities of this country's future.
+Tonight we celebrate Rewi's work, his collaborative nature, and his far-sighted approach to the possibilities of this country's future.

 All Recipients